DarienLibrary/website_content/content/_finished/technology/technology.md

 ### Computers & Internet

 We have fifty public computers available throughout the Library.
 The computers are primarily on the Lower Level.
 You are guaranteed one hour session every day.
-Bring your laptop, tablet, or phone in to enjoy access to WiFi anywhere in the building.
+Bring your laptop, tablet, or phone in to enjoy access to open or WPA-enabled [WiFi](/wifi "WiFi").

 [View the Library Internet Use Policy](/internet-use "Library Internet Use Policy")
 <br />